 “Plan A” for Miller was to become a high school teacher.
 He attended Simon Fraser University with the intention of teaching history and physical education.
 “I thought it’d be perfect,” he says.
 “Summers off and spend time at the beach.”
 He graduated with a BA in history and a minor in kinesiology, despite partying as much as he studied, he recalls.
-However, he could buckle down and focus when it mattered.
-For example, to finish his studies early, he blasted through six semesters, including a summer term.

-To become a teacher, he was required to enroll in the Professional Development Program (PDP), a teacher education program, but having just completed an academic marathon, he didn’t feel like jumping right into it.
+To become a teacher, he was required to enroll in a Professional Development Program (PDP), a teacher education program, but having just completed an academic marathon, he didn’t feel like jumping right into it.
 He needed a break.

-The Internet was taking off around this time and Miller counted himself among the super curious.
+The Internet was taking off around this time and Miller counted himself amongst the super curious.
 For as long as he can remember, he’s had an interest in technology and computers, and he had a sense of what this new global network could become.
 “I was like oh, this teaching thing is pretty cool, but these are really shiny objects and I want to learn how to use them more,” he says.
 “I started trying to figure out for myself how to code, how to design, and get under the hood of what the Internet could possibly become.”

 He ended up getting a job at TELUS helping people go from dial-up to high speed.
 It was a job he enjoyed, where he took initiative, and with the technical knowledge he had previously gained, started building tools for his team so they could improve their work and service to customers.
 But his team didn’t bite.
-“I wasn’t able to do what I wanted to,” he recalls, so he left.
+“I wasn’t able to do what I wanted to,” he recalls.
+So, he left.

 Miller went on to work for an early incarnation of YellowPages.ca, helping to move businesses online and create websites for them.
 “That was actually a really good service that the company did back then,” he says.
 “You don’t have website?
 Here we can build one for you.”
 Miller also worked on the online advertising part of the business and on their initial search business, which was competing with Google.
 “Yellow Pages lost,” Miller wryly concludes.
 That inevitability manifested itself in layoffs at the company, and while Miller was spared, he wasn’t interested in sticking around for what he called “another round of crazy.”